Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Equivalence Analysis and its Application

-which is exactly equivalent to CFR's update.
-According to (\ref{eq:OMD_F_eq_l_at_1}), $F^{t}_{j}(\bm{x}^{t+1}_j) = \hat{l}^t_j$.
-So, (\ref{eq:OMD_x_eq_q}) and (\ref{eq:OMD_F_eq_l}) are true for all $j\in \mathcal{J}$.
-Since the local updates at each decision points between CFR-RM+ and FD-Ada-OMD are equivalent, we can conclude that CFR-RM+ is equivalent to FD-Ada-OMD. \end{proof}
+Since the local decisions between FD-OMD and CFR-RM+ at all decision points are equal, we can conclude that CFR-RM+ is equivalent to a special case of FD-OMD with $\beta^t_j = \|\hat{\bm{Q}}^t_j\|_1$ at all decision points. \end{proof}